HomePage Path

 TQ 726-221 Sussex England

-Glottenham Castle Glottenham Castle was originally a 13th century fortified manor house, founded by the de Glottenham family.
-In the 14th century, Robert de Etchingham founded the stone castle, when adding a curtain wall, flanked by a gatehouse, with 2 square towers.
-The large rectangular platform, is an encased by a wide moat, which is partly rock-cut.
-By the end of the 14th century, the castle was a little used, secondary residence and was probably abandoned by the late 16th or early 17th century.
+Glottenham Castle Glottenham Castle is a late 13th century fortified manor house, founded by Robert de Etchingham.
+Standing on a hill-top, the large spring-fed moated rectangular platform was encased by a stone curtain wall, with a western gatehouse.
+The wide moat which is now dry except for the east arm, is partly rock-cut and there is an outer retaining bank on the east side.
+In the late 14th century, the castle was a little used secondary residence and pottery evidence suggests that the gatehouse was abandoned by the late 16th or early 17th century.
 5 miles north-east is Bodiam Castle and 5 miles south is Battle Abbey.

 Street Map